Skip to main content

 Should you book Amegen in Karatsu, Saga?

 Yes — if you are making a dedicated trip to Kyushu for serious Japanese cuisine, Amegen earns its place on the itinerary.
 Chef Toyoji Tanaka runs a 30-seat restaurant in Hamatamamachi Gotanda, a rural pocket of Karatsu that requires real effort to reach.
 That effort is the point.
 Amegen has held the Tabelog Bronze Award consecutively from 2020 through 2026 and has been selected twice for the Tabelog Japanese Cuisine WEST "Top 100" (2023 and 2025), placing it among the most consistently recognised kaiseki-adjacent seafood restaurants in western Japan.
-A Tabelog score of 4.24 and a Google rating of 4.5 across 108 reviews confirm this is not a one-season anomaly.

 The format here centres on river fish, Tsugani (a local crab), and wild vegetables cooked through techniques that trace back to the Edo period and served on Karatsu ware pottery.
-That combination — hyper-local ingredients, historically grounded technique, regional ceramics , is what separates Amegen from a generic seafood counter.
+That combination — hyper-local ingredients, historically grounded technique, regional ceramics, is what separates Amegen from a generic seafood counter.
 For diners who have already eaten at Goh in Fukuoka or Gion Sasaki in Kyoto and want to push further into Japan's regional dining depth, this is the kind of venue that rewards curiosity.

 Service and atmosphere

-Private rooms are available for groups of two or eight, and the venue can be taken over entirely for parties of 20 to 50 people or more, requiring at least two weeks' advance notice.
+Private rooms are available for groups of two or eight, the venue can be taken over entirely for parties of 20 to 50 people or more, requiring at least two weeks' advance notice.
 Changes to reservations incur cancellation fees, so treat the booking as a commitment once made.

 Pricing and value

 At JPY 10,000 to JPY 14,999 per head (roughly USD 65 to USD 100 at current rates), Amegen sits at a price point that feels proportionate to its award record and the effort involved in sourcing its ingredients.
 Add the 10% service charge and budget closer to JPY 12,000 to JPY 16,500 all-in.
 Lunch costs the same as dinner, which is unusual and worth knowing: if you are building a day trip from Fukuoka or Saga City, a lunch sitting is equally serious as dinner and potentially easier to slot into a travel day.
-The restaurant is open for lunch on Monday, Wednesday, Thursday, Friday, Saturday, and Sunday, closing Tuesday across the board.
+The restaurant is open for lunch on Monday, Wednesday, Thursday, Friday, Saturday, Sunday, closing Tuesday across the board.

 Getting there and booking logistics

 Amegen is not easy to reach without planning.
 From Hamazaki Station on the JR Chikuhi Line, expect a roughly five-minute taxi ride costing around JPY 1,180.
 By bus, the Showa Bus "Gotanda" stop is a one-minute walk.
 If driving from Fukuoka or Nagasaki, exit at Hamadama IC on the Nishi-Kyushu Expressway.
 Parking is available directly opposite the restaurant.
 Online reservations are accepted.
-Booking difficulty is low by the standards of Tabelog-recognised venues at this level , but private party bookings require at least two weeks' lead time, and the cancellation policy is firm.
+Booking difficulty is low by the standards of Tabelog-recognised venues at this level, but private party bookings require at least two weeks' lead time, the cancellation policy is firm.

-Payment accepts JCB, AMEX, and Diners Club credit cards.
+Payment accepts JCB, AMEX, Diners Club credit cards.
 Electronic money and QR code payments are not accepted, so carry a card.
 The room is entirely non-smoking.
 Drinks run to sake (Nihonshu) and shochu; there is no wine list based on available data.

 How It Compares